neam/vagrant-docker-local-dev-vm/README.md

 The virtual machine requires significant free disk space (>10 Gb) since the host virtual machine increases in size on each vagrant rsync.

-# Updating the docker base images for LEMP and PROXY
+# Updating the docker base images for LEMP

 This makes the nginx configuration, system files, vendor libs etc built by the buildpack available for use in the local dev vm.